jhpyle/docassemble/_docs/objects.md

 {% endhighlight %}

-Note that you do not need to worry about whether your global variables are [thread-safe] if they do not change from interview to interview.
+Note that you do not need to worry about whether your global variables are [thread-safe] if they do not change from interview session to interview session.

-For example, if you only wanted to allow people to change the temperature type from the **docassemble** [configuration], you could do the following in your [Python module]:
+For example, if you only wanted to allow people to change the temperature type from the server [configuration], you could do the following in your [Python module]:

 {% highlight python %}